 Why didn’t God just deny Satan’s request?

-Why would a loving God even entertain such an idea of harming Job?
+Why would a loving God even entertain an idea of harming one of His loved ones?

 If God is all powerful, at all times and over everything, why didn’t He wave a magic wand and just make Satan disappear forever?